Supporting American Agriculturalists

 The United States Wool Industry is shrinking.
 One of our main missions is to help people learn about how wonderful Wool is, so that these family ranches can continue to tend their flocks on wide open spaces.

-The wool we use in our products comes from family-owned and operated ranches throughout the United States, like Pozzi Ranch.
+There are many advantages of using American wool in our products.
+First, it comes from family-owned and -operated ranches throughout the United States, like Pozzi Ranch, in Valley Ford, California.

 Keeping family ranches economically viable is an important part of why Sonoma Wool Company was created.

-This coarse wool is perfect for practical products for you and your home.
+This coarse American wool has the benefit of being perfect for creating practical products for you and your home.

 Pozzi Wool® Standards